The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ### Shield Samba:

-A decent time to use Shield Samba would be right as the x6 Splashes occur into second Cascade.
+A decent time to use Shield Samba would be right as the six Splashes occur into second Cascade.
 Since Shield Samba lasts 15 seconds, it should be able to cover all six Splashes and the Cascade AoE damage.
 If using Standard Step on cooldown on the doll, Standard Step will come off cooldown on the GCD before the Splash damage comes out.
-If you miss that oGCD due to using Feathers (this coincides with a Flourish timing) and start the Standard Step, you can do Samba on the oGCD of the Finish but it will miss 2-3 of the AoE Splashes in mitigation.
+If you miss that oGCD due to using Feathers (this coincides with a Flourish timing) and start the Standard Step, you can do Samba on the oGCD of the Finish but it will miss two to three of the AoE Splashes in mitigation.

 ### Second Wind: